So you just got your new (vintage) furniture lovingly restored by us; the next step is to make sure you know how to keep it looking that good.

 Good news is that it is not complicated; I always compare applying Danish oil to the furniture to applying lotion on your body - both do not require training or long practice:-).

 But the first thing is to always protect your furniture from water, cold and hot drinks, plates and pots.
-It is easy if you have thick placemats, coaster easily available, especially for kids and guests.
+It is easy if you have thick placemats, coasters easily available, especially for kids and guests.

 There are 2 things you may want always have (I posted links to Home Hardware but check Home Depot or local paint store if more convenient):

 1. Danish oil (we like medium walnut for most of the pieces; it will not change the wood color but will enhance it).
 It will be enough for years and years to come.
+Natural Danish oil or other colors will of course, work too.

 2. Fine or very fine steel wool: